k1LoW/gh-triage/README.md

 # gh-triage

-`gh-triage` is a tool that helps you manage and triage GitHub issues and pull requests through [unread notifications](https://github.com/notifications?query=is%3Aunread).
+`gh-triage` is a tool that helps you manage and triage GitHub issues, pull requests, and discussions through [unread notifications](https://github.com/notifications?query=is%3Aunread).

 Key features of `gh-triage` are:

-- **Done**: Mark Issues and Pull Requests that match specified conditions as done
+- **Done**: Mark Issues, Pull Requests, and Discussions that match specified conditions as done
-- **Read**: Mark Issues and Pull Requests that match specified conditions as read
+- **Read**: Mark Issues, Pull Requests, and Discussions that match specified conditions as read
-- **Unsubscribe**: Unsubscribe from notifications for Issues and Pull Requests that match specified conditions
+- **Unsubscribe**: Unsubscribe from notifications for Issues, Pull Requests, and Discussions that match specified conditions
-- **Open**: Open Issues and Pull Requests that match specified conditions in a browser
+- **Open**: Open Issues, Pull Requests, and Discussions that match specified conditions in a browser
-- **List**: Display Issues and Pull Requests that match specified conditions in a list
+- **List**: Display Issues, Pull Requests, and Discussions that match specified conditions in a list

 ref: [Managing notifications from your inbox](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/viewing-and-triaging-notifications/managing-notifications-from-your-inbox)